ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-This document follows terminology defined in Section 1.2 of [I-D.vvv-webtransport-overview].
+This document follows terminology defined in Section 1.2 of [OVERVIEW].
 Note that this document distinguishes between a WebTransport server and an HTTP/3 server.
 An HTTP/3 server is the server that terminates HTTP/3 connection; a WebTransport is one of potentially many applications that accepts WebTransport sessions, which HTTP/3 server can multiplex using the mechanisms defined in this document.

 # Protocol Overview